 Is it a bird?
 Is it a plane?
 No, it's a Filipino guy who sort-of looks like Superman!

-Although Clark Kent famously used a phone booth to change into Superman, it seems that there's another way to transform into the iconic DC superhero... nineteen bouts of cosmetic surgery.
+Although Clark Kent famously used a phone booth to change into Superman, it seems that there's another way to transform into the iconic DC superhero… and that's with just nineteen different cosmetic surgeries.

 Herbert Chavez, a mild-mannered dressmaker from the Philippines, has done just that - spending over 300,000 pesos and 16 years to turn himself into a real-life Clark Kent… complete with cleft chin and a hastily-gelled quiff.